unikraft/dynamic-apps/unzip/README.md

 ## Run for Linux

-To test the ELF under Linux, run it as any other executable:
+To test the ELF under Linux, run it as any other executable, while in the `../dynamic-apps/unzip/` directory:

 ```console
 /usr/bin/unzip hosts.zip